Deploy SolarWinds NTA to Microsoft Azure

 - Migrating the NTA SQL Flow Storage database from Microsoft Azure to an on-premise database is not supported.
 You can only migrate the NTA Flow Storage database from an on-premise database to Microsoft Azure.

-- Make sure you upgraded SolarWinds NTA to a version supporting Microsoft Azure SQL database (NTA 4.6) and ran the Configuration wizard.
+- Make sure you upgraded SolarWinds NTA to a version supporting Microsoft Azure SQL database (NTA 4.6 and later) and ran the Configuration wizard.

 - If you use in-memory tables, check if the Azure database tier you selected supports In-memory OLTP storage.
 In case it doesn't, turn off the tables: